amithr/Blockchain-Tutorial/README.md

 # Welcome to the Blockchain Playground!

 This is an application that is meant to allow educators to demonstrate the functionality of a blockchain voting system in real-time.
-It is still in active development.
+Users can create their own custom blockchain network and submit votes to it, which are stored on a blockchain.
+The application is still in active development.
 It uses Python with numerous FastAPI-based nodes on the backend and React/Typescript on the frontend.

 ## Todos
-- Functional Tests (Frontend and Backend)
+- [ ] Functional Tests (Frontend and Backend)
-- React Voting Functionality
+- [ ] React Voting Functionality
-- Reducers and Contexts to simplify React Dashboard
+- [ ] Reducers and Contexts to simplify React Dashboard

 ## Getting Started
 To set up the frontend: